walleford/algorithms_and_data_structures/textbookNotes/chapter2.md

     Insertion Sort has O(N) time for an already sorted array performing only N-1 comparisons and not moving any elements All the other methods are much slower.

+  - For the standard selection sort method select all that apply:

+    For a given array length, the running time will be almost equal for any two different arrays